Meet the FIFA men in the eye of the soccer scandal

-After the US Department of Justice indicted nine FIFA officials and five corporate executives for racketeering, conspiracy and corruption, PA Sport profiles those named
+The US Department of Justice indicted nine FIFA officials and five corporate executives for racketeering, conspiracy and corruption; here are the profiles of those people concerned

 The highest profile of those arrested, Cayman Islander Webb is the current FIFA vice president and executive committee member, CONCACAF president and Cayman Islands Football Association (CIFA) president.
 Webb was one of several FIFA officials to call for the publication of the Garcia Report into allegations of corruption surrounding Russia and Qatar's bids for the 2018 and 2022 FIFA World Cups.
 He is also a member of FIFA's Strategic, Finance, Organising World Cup and Emergency Committees.

 Current FIFA executive committee member-elect, he is the CONCACAF executive committee member and Costa Rican soccer federation (FEDEFUT) president.

 Current FIFA development officer issued with the task of "working with Member Associations in identifying and implementing future projects within their regions".
 Rocha is a former Central American Football Union president and Nicaraguan soccer federation (FENIFUT) president.

 The Uruguayan is a current FIFA vice president and executive committee member.
 He is a former CONMEBOL president and was Uruguayan soccer federation (AUF) president from 1997 until 2006.

 Current CONMEBOL executive committee member and Venezuelan soccer federation (FVF) president.
 He also sits on FIFA's disciplinary committee.

 Current member of the FIFA organising committee for the Olympic football tournaments.
 Marin was Brazilian FA president from 2012 to 2015 and was a former striker for Sao Paulo.
 Marin caused controversy in 2012 when he was accused of pocketing a medal during a youth football tournament.